facebook/react/docs/docs/flux-todo-list.md

 }
 ```

 Now within the store's callback we can explicitly wait for any dependencies to first update before moving forward.
 However, if Store A waits for Store B, and B waits for A, then a circular dependency will occur.
-To help prevent this situation, the dispatcher will throw an error in the brwoser console if we accidentally have two stores that are waiting for each other.
+To help prevent this situation, the dispatcher will throw an error in the browser console if we accidentally have two stores that are waiting for each other.

 The Future of Flux